corefan/xenko-docs/en/manual/animation/model-node-links.md

 ![Transform](media/transform-component.png)

 >[!Note]
->If you don't want to add an offset, make sure the [TransformComponent](xref:SiliconStudio.Xenko.Engine.TransformComponent) is set to `0,0,0` for all the values.
+>If you don't want to add an offset, make sure the values are all set to `0,0,0`.

 ## See also